 Selecting the Right Tree

-You want to make sure and select the highest quality tree when you’re out searching, that way you avoid issues in the future.
+You want to make sure and select the highest quality tree when you’re out searching, that way you avoid issues in the future so that you don’t need to rely on a tree care specialists as often.
 Here are a few trips for purchasing a healthy tree:

 - Your tree should be free from insects